 The practice of male circumcision (surgical removal of the foreskin of the penis), especially in the newborn period (0-28 days old), is still common in the United States, where it has been suffering a slight decline in popularity, and most common in Africa and the Middle East.
 In this article I’ll be evaluating arguments that are typically put forth for doing or not doing this procedure.
-My perspective will be biased towards developed nations.

 This article may attract very opinionated individuals, if you think that your opinion is worth more than facts please don’t bother commenting as you’re only going to make a fool out of yourself.
 If you have any genuine objection to the information that is presented here and wish for me to correct it or add to it, quote what you disagree with, show me how you’d correct it, make sure that your information is of higher quality and do feel free to leave it in the comments.
 If there’s enough interest from people to see this post updated I’ll eventually do it and as many times as necessary.